Felipe Bardi

 Felipe Bardi dos Santos (born 8 October 1998 in Americana) is a Brazilian track and field sprinter.

 Santos focused on the 200 metres and long jump in his youth career.
 He placed fourth in the long jump at the 2014 Brazil U18 Championships and improved to runner-up the following year.
 He reached the podium of both the 100 metres and 200 m at the 2016 Brazilian U20 Championships, which earned him a place on the 4 × 100 metres relay team for Brazil at the 2016 IAAF World U20 Championships.
 Santos also made his debut at the Brazilian Athletics Championships that year, reaching the 100 m semi-finals.

 A run of 10.27 seconds for the 100 m brought him third at the 2017 Brazilian Championships, and he repeated that, placing at the 2017 South American Championships in Athletics for a bronze medal.
 He also anchored the men's 4 × 100 m relay team to the gold medals, with a team of Flávio Barbosa, Aldemir da Silva Júnior, and Bruno de Barros.
 He competed sparingly in the 2018 season, with his highlight of the year being fifth place at the 100 m national championship race.

 He won the 100 m silver medal at the 2019 South American Championships in Lima.
 At the 2020 Troféu Brasil de Atletismo he was runner-up to Paulo André de Oliveira in the 100 m and also helped his club, SESI São Paulo, to second place in the relay.

 He improved his personal best with 10.10 (+0.8) at Cougar Athletic Stadium (Azusa Pacific University), Azusa, CA on 16 April 2021.

 He competed at the 2020 Summer Olympics.

+On September 9, 2023, Bardi achieved a mark of 9.96 in the 100 meters, becoming the Brazilian record holder at the time.
+After Issam Asinga's faster 100-meters run was rescinded due to doping, Bardi's 9.96 second run became the fastest at the 100 meters for a South American until July 31, 2025 when countryman Erik Cardoso ran a faster time of 9.93.